TOPICS COVER IN THIS BLOG:

 Do Uterine Fibroids Cause Cramps?

 One potential cause of cramps is uterine fibroids.
-While they are noncancerous, these growths can be a source of pain, and cause fullness in the pelvis along with abnormal bleeding.
+These growths can be a source of pain, and cause fullness in the pelvis along with abnormal bleeding.
 They may cause discomfort in the pelvis or lower back or pain during sex.
 Fibroids may also cause excessive bleeding, cramping, or both during menstruation.

 What Are Fibroids and Why Do They Cause Cramping?